MIDFIELDR/midfieldr/README.md

 major revision to the vignettes and the underlying functionality.

 While in this ambiguous state, the package should be used experimentally only.
-We hope to have the update complete by the end of September 2020.
+We hope to have the update complete by July 2021.

 ## Tools for student records research